sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

         - if contributing-address-prefix-list is not empty string, remove aggregated address from the prefix list.
 5. The bgp container restarted:
     - First, the bgp container will clean the addresses in state DB and then the bgp container will process all existed config one by one according to 1~4.
-6. Parameters updated in config DB:
+6. Update parameter of address in config DB:
     - First remove the address according to 2
     - Then add the address back according to 1